EmmanuelAweJr/LetsGoToTheMovies2/README.md

 </html>

     This is a requirement for Phase I of the Data Science Fellowship completion.
-Due: 12-15-2023 In addition, to have a little fun!
-Often times we as Data Scientists spend a tremendous amount of time researching topics that may not necessarily be interesting to our familes or friends.
-With this project the goal is to mix research with fun.
-And possibly uncover some interesting facts about film making, movie goer's, human nature and how world events play a part in even the selection of the movies that we watch.
-Sound Intersting?
+Due: 12-15-2023 With this project the goal is to reinforce concepts learned throughout Phase I in the TKH Innovation Fellowship.
+Additionally, possibly uncover some interesting facts about film making, movie goer's, human nature and how world events play a part in even the selection of the movies that we watch.

 ![Exploratory-Data-Analysis-EDA-steps-source-7](https://github.com/deebaby001/LetsGoToTheMovies/assets/14750340/93887d37-6fe3-4fdb-96ea-d4eb2e38caa6)